Dr Eka Ikpe

 Eka holds a BA in Economics from the University of Leeds, MSc in Economics (with reference to Africa) and a PhD in Economics from the School of Oriental and African Studies, University of London.

-- The state and development
+- International/regional political economy dynamics and development

-- Peacebuilding and development in Africa
+- Peacebuilding, conflict, security and development

-- Development planning
+- Leadership and Development MSc